Guides

 Indicators change depending on the goal of the scammer.
 A scammer looking for online account details may need their victim to click on a link; others may require a callback, an interaction, or some other fictitious actions like fulfilling a survey.
 In the case of smishing, there is always a link, and it is always malicious:

-- Some links contain downloads that occur automatically without user indication, as with malware, ransomware, and
+Some links contain downloads that occur automatically without user indication, as with malware, ransomware, and

-- Other links may contain tech with the power to scrape loose data out of unsecured management applications; auto-fill password managers are a main target of these.
+Other links may contain tech with the power to scrape loose data out of unsecured management applications; auto-fill password managers are a main target of these.

-- Some links redirect the victim to a spoof website designed as a decoy, meant to trick the victim into falling for its supposed legitimacy to surrender data.
+Some links redirect the victim to a spoof website designed as a decoy, meant to trick the victim into falling for its supposed legitimacy to surrender data.

-- Other links may visually do nothing; they may download software that records entered information for later or recurring use by the scammer.
+Other links may visually do nothing; they may download software that records entered information for later or recurring use by the scammer.

-- Those who work for corporations and small businesses may see advanced smishing.
+Those who work for corporations and small businesses may see advanced smishing.
 Scammers that chase after commercial data are almost always after network access.

 How Does Smishing Spread?

-Smishing and phishing scams have oddball etymology.
+Smishing and phishing scams have oddball etymologies.
 The words are evocative of information and technology—yet are used linguistically like references to fishermen.
 Like fishermen, smishermen and phishermen attempt to catch a “bite” with their “lures.”

-A smishermen’s “bite” are those indicators mentioned above.
+A smishermen’s “bite” is those indicators mentioned above.
 When the potential victim interacts with a smishing message, the scammer is notified that the contact information is active; that active status opens the door to receiving even more “lures” from scammers.
 As the previous section outlined, a cybersecurity nightmare unfolds if one of the lures succeeds.
 A smishermen’s “lure” is the message itself.
 Composed of manipulative elements, a smishing lure bets on social engineering to increase bites.
 Lures have three aspects, although their success varies widely depending on the scammer’s skill and overarching goals.

 Lures always contain a legitimate party within the message; the scammer usually impersonates them.
 The context of the message is likely to vary; however, scammers tend to get more bites when they include names, dollar amounts, or addresses.
 They aim to use specific references to mitigate the cautious person’s skepticism, catching them off-guard and tricking them into a click.